Medicare Enrollment

 You have options for enrolling in Medicare.
 You can:

 • Apply online.
 You can use the Social Security website to enroll in Original Medicare (if you aren’t automatically enrolled).
 But if you want the benefits of a private health plan under Medicare Advantage or a standalone Part D drug plan, you can enroll online using a private marketplace (like ours) or directly through an individual insurance carrier’s website.
+You must enroll in Original Medicare on the Social Security website before you can switch to a Medicare Advantage plan.

 • Call an agent.
 You can call us at 1-800-485-6202 to talk to a licensed insurance agent about your needs, and our agents can help you explore your Medicare options.